 The Sony a7 IV has in-body image stabilization (IBIS), called 'SteadyShot' by Sony.
 We tested the camera with an optically stabilized lens, which works in conjunction with IBIS to reduce camera shake.
 It does an alright job of stabilizing handheld photos.
 The 24-104mm f/4 G lens we used isn't the most lightweight option and is larger and heavier than the Sony FE 28-70mm f3.5-5.6 lens we tested with the Sony a7 III and the Sony FE 28-60mm f4-5.6 lens we tested with the Sony α7C.
 This can result in more fatigue when shooting for longer periods.

-The Sony a7 IV has excellent dynamic range, giving you tons of latitude when processing your photos.
-Pushing the exposure of a photo results in no visible noise, which is great if you want to pull out more shadow detail or correct an underexposed image.
+The Sony a7 IV has excellent dynamic range, so it can capture a wide array of highlight and shadow detail.
+It also has amazing exposure latitude, so pushing the exposure of a photo results in minimal noise, which is great if you want to pull out more shadow detail or correct an underexposed image.

 JPEG photos taken straight out of the camera are very sharp and detailed.
 With its high megapixel count, you can expect nicely detailed photos even when punching in on your images.